 Have you ever watched a movie follow multiple characters over a period of time as they unknowingly weave in and out of each others lives before fate brings them together at the end?
 Critics grumble these movies are unrealistic, their depiction of life contrived and chocked full of coincidences.
-But all movies are contrived to a degree, cinematic reveals of meaningful scenes yanked from real life but with all the boring parts left out thankfully.
+But let’s face it… all movies are contrived, made up of cinematic reveals of meaningful scenes yanked from real life but with all the boring parts left out.
+Thankfully.

-I’m convinced those coincidental events happen often.
-We just don’t recognize them.
-Film cameras don’t follow us around to capture every wide-angle moment as life flows past us in a river of unknown individuals, some who return later to become meaningful in our lives.
+Critics be damned.
+Because I’m convinced those coincidental events happen often but we rarely recognize them.
+Film cameras don’t follow us constantly to capture every wide-angle moment as life flows past in a river of unknown individuals, some who return later to play larger parts in our lives.
 Sometimes we know the significance of the coincidences, sometimes we don’t.
-But something is behind them all.
+But something is behind them.

 Years ago, a friend of mine and her husband shared laughs looking over old photos of him, ones taken before they met.
 Sifting through them, one caught her eye.
 In it, he sat on a bench inside the city mall.
 Shoppers milled behind him as the photographer snapped the shot.
 My friend’s heart raced when she spotted herself passing behind him in the crowd.
 At that time, she and her future husband didn’t live in the same town.
 Her home was nearly an hour away.
 Had the photographer snapped that photo five seconds before or after, they would have never known they were mere feet apart, years before they met face-to-face.
 Who knows if they had other near misses over the years.
 I bet they did.